Republicans to hold 2020 convention in North Carolina

 Democrat Barack Obama won the state’s 15 electoral votes in 2008, but Republicans have captured the state since, with nominee Mitt Romney winning in 2012 and Trump doing so in 2016.

-The Republican National Committee, which has been holding its summer meeting in Austin, Texas, approved Charlotte’s bid on Friday.
+The Republican National Committee, which has been holding its summer meeting in Austin, Texas, unanimously approved Charlotte’s bid on Friday.

+“We’re going to Charlotte,” RNC chairwoman Ronna McDaniel said after the vote, adding that she expects Trump and Vice President Mike Pence to be formally nominated for a second term at the convention.

 Trump has already formed a re-election campaign committee, which as of June 30 had $33 million in its coffers, according to federal election records.
 It remains possible Trump could see a primary challenge from another Republican, but no such candidate has yet stepped forward.